-- The Year Five girls attend a 'Cultural' Residential in London.
-This includes a theatre visit to watch a musical and a visit to Harry Potter World. - The Year Six girls attend the 'Ultimate' Adventure Residential in Min-y-Don, Wales.
-This follows the SATS week and is a celebration of their time at Newbridge. - There is also an optional 'Cultural' residential visit to France for the girls in Year Five and Year Six.
-This visit takes place in a school holiday and runs every other year if there is sufficient demand.
+- The Year Three and Year Four girls attend an 'Adventure' Residential at either the Kingswood Trust or another adventure centre alternate years. - The Year Five girls attend a 'Cultural' Residential in London which includes a theatre visit to watch a musical and a visit to The Houses of Parliament. - The Year Six girls attend the 'Ultimate' Adventure Residential in Min-y-Don, Wales which follows the SATS week and is a celebration of their time at Newbridge. - If numbers permit, there is also an optional 'Cultural' residential visit to France for the girls in Year Five and Year Six.
+This visit takes place over a long weekend and runs every other year if there is sufficient demand.

-We also encourage an awareness of life beyond school by supporting local and national charities.
-Children often organise their own fundraising events or provide practical help for various charitable organisations.
+We also encourage awareness of life beyond school by supporting local and national charities.
+Children often organise their fundraising events or provide practical help for various charitable organisations.

-SAF in conjunction with SLT March 2014 Completed June 2014 Revised 26/08/2014 SAF Revised 15/12/2015 SAF Revised 17/01/2016 SAF
+SAF in conjunction with SLT

+March 2014

+Completed June 2014

+Revised 26/08/2014 SAF

+Revised 15/12/2015 SAF

+Revised 17/01/2016 SAF

+Revised 02/02/2017 SAF/MS/SJ

+Revised 18/08/2017 SAF/MS

+Revised 07/01/2019 SAF

+27/09/2021 - Reviewed and edited SAF

+18/10/2021 - Reviewed and updated SLT